 A Good Samaritan is anyone who voluntarily gives aid to an injured person in an emergency.
 If the injured person is unconscious, a Good Samaritan can help them based on implied consent — they obviously require help and cannot verbally communicate their approval.
-If the victim is awake, the Good Samaritan should always ask permission to render aid.
+The Good Samaritan should always ask permission to render aid if the victim is awake.

-Good Samaritan laws provide basic protection for “ordinary negligence”, meaning that if the injured person suffers an additional injury while receiving aid (such as broken ribs from CPR), the rescuer will be protected.
+Good Samaritan laws provide basic protection for “ordinary negligence,” meaning that if the injured person suffers an additional injury while receiving aid (such as broken ribs from CPR), the rescuer will be protected.
 Good Samaritan laws do not cover gross negligence, however.
-This means if the rescuer does not proceed with reasonable care for the injured person, they are at risk for a lawsuit.
+This means if the rescuer does not proceed with reasonable care for the injured person, they are at risk of a lawsuit.

-All 50 states have a Good Samaritan law of some sort, offering protection to those who help others in an emergency.
-These laws do differ from state to state, however, so it is a good idea to know the details for the state you live in.
+All 50 states have some sort of Good Samaritan law, offering protection to those who help others in an emergency.
+However, these laws differ from state to state, so it is a good idea to know the details of the state you live in.